MozGangster/ObsidianYandexDiskSync/README.md

 - Auto‑sync by interval + sync on startup (with delay).
 - Field descriptions localized (RU/EN).
 Field names are in English.

-Installation
-1) Copy the plugin folder to `<vault>/.obsidian/plugins/yandex-disk-sync/>`.
-2) In Obsidian, enable the plugin in Settings → Community plugins.

 OAuth application registration (Client ID)
 1) Open https://oauth.yandex.ru (or https://oauth.yandex.com).
 2) Create an application with access to “Yandex.Disk REST API”.
 For most scenarios choose “access to the application folder”.